dylanyng/todo-list/README.md

 # Things to add

-- Create a `.env` file within the config folder and add the following as `key: value`
+- Create a `.env` file within the config directory and add the following as `key: value`
   - PORT = 2121 (can be any port example: 3000)
   - DB_STRING = `your database URI`